pavancm/Stitched-Image-Quality-Evaluator/README.md

 This is the MATLAB implementation of Stiched Image Quality Evaluator (SIQE) presented in the paper:

-P. C. Madhusudana and R. Soundararajan, “Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality”, June 2018
+Madhusudana, P.C. and Soundararajan, R., 2019.
+Subjective and Objective Quality Assessment of Stitched Images for Virtual Reality.
+IEEE Transactions on Image Processing, 28(11), pp.5620-5635.

 ## Running on MATLAB